Clive Wilson

 Euclid Aklana Wilson (born 13 November 1961) is an English former professional footballer who played in midfield and at left-back.

 He notably played top flight football for Manchester City, Chelsea, Queens Park Rangers and Tottenham Hotspur, with appearances for QPR and Spurs coming in the Premier League.
 He also played in the Football League with Chester City and Cambridge United.

 After his playing career ended, he became a supply teacher at Davenant Foundation School in Loughton, Essex.
-He now teaches Physical Education at Roding Valley High School in Loughton.
+He now teaches Physical Education and is a supply teacher at Roding Valley High School in Loughton Essex.
 He was also a Physical Education teacher at St. Johns secondary school in Epping.

 Playing career

 Manchester City

 Wilson was a member of the Manchester City youth team which lost to Aston Villa in the 1980 FA Youth Cup Final.
 He made his first team debut in a League Cup tie against Stoke City in October 1981.
 After a productive spell on loan at Chester produced more than 20 league appearances, Wilson's subsequent appearances were infrequent until the 1984/85 season which saw him win a regular place on the left side of midfield.

 Upon Paul Power's departure for Everton in 1986 Wilson reverted to the number three shirt for the 1986/87 first division campaign.